-Sarah is the project manager for a new campaign that A1 are putting together.
+Sarah is the project manager for a new campaign that A1 is putting together.
 She is creating a channel to organise all communication and planning around the project.

 Getting members up to speed with pins

 Sarah wants to make sure that everyone has the details that they need when they first join the new channel.
-Before adding members, she pins the kick-off details to the channel.
-Now everyone who joins will be able to see her message and get up to speed faster.
+Before adding members, she pins the kickoff details to the channel.
+Now everyone joining will be able to see her message and get up to speed faster.

 Add people to channels

-Channels are the most effective when the right people and information are brought together.
-Now that Sarah has shared the kick-off information, she’s ready to add her teammates to this channel and get to work.
+Channels are most effective when the right people and information are brought together.
+Now that Sarah has shared the kickoff information, she’s ready to add her teammates to this channel and get to work.

 Your next steps

 💡 Create a channel using the naming conventions in your workspace.

 💡 Pin a message in your newly created channel.